Kuwait Times

 Kuwait Times is an English-language daily published in Kuwait.
-It was the first English language paper in the Persian Gulf region, and remains the oldest active newspaper in Kuwait.
+It was the first English language paper in the Gulf region, and remains the oldest active newspaper in Kuwait.

+The paper was created to provide English-language news to the country's significant non-Arab population.

 History and profile

-Kuwait Times was founded by Yousuf Saleh Alyan in 1961.
+Kuwait Times was founded by Yousuf Saleh Alyan in 24 september 1961.
 The 16-page broadsheet provides in-depth reporting on local events and business news, analysis and editorials on local, regional, and international issues, and entertainment and sports news and features.